organix/crlf/JSON.md

 #### dict-vo

-A dictionary provides a mapping from <string> _names_ to value-objects.
+A dictionary provides a mapping from &lt;string&gt; _names_ to value-objects.

 ```javascript
 {